z0rats/solidity-template/README.md

 - TOKEN_DECIMALS
 - TOKEN_MINT

-Try running some of the following tasks:
+Try running some of the following tasks and don't forget to specify network (ex. `--network mumbai`):

 ```shell
 npx hardhat coverage